TimingJL/movie_review/README.md

   ...
 ```

-This will make sure that if a user who is not signed in tries to click link and add a new movie, they are routed to the sign-up page.
+This will make sure that if a user who is not sign-in tries to click link and add a new movie, they are routed to the sign-up page.

 Then, let's go into our models and add association between movie a user.
 In `app/models/movie.rb`